Kernix13/markdown-cheatsheet/README.md

 ## Styles

-This category deals with the styling of individual words and can be used with every category except the Code category.

-You can apply these effects to all or some of the words in:
+This category deals with the styling of individual words and can be used with every category with a few exceptions.
+You may not have thought of it but you can apply these effects to all or some of the words in:

 - Headings
+- Links
 - Blockquotes
 - Table cell values
 - HTML entities (except strikethrough)
 - Hidden (Spoiler only)

-These do not work for the obvious ones (Horizontal Rules, Images, and Emojis), and for all elements in the Code category.
+These do not work for the obvious ones (Horizontal Rules, Images, and Emojis), and for all elements in the Code category except inline code.

 [Back to Top](#back-to-top "Table of contents")